Mistralys/skyrim-notes/README.md

 * Duplicate the item to modify (to keep the original intact)
 * Do any necessary changes
 * Save to a new mod
+* Load the new mod after the original mod

 ### Making an item craftable